ajaymahale/apijam/Module-2a/Labs/Lab 2/README.md

     </Header>
 </ExtractVariables>
 ```
-10. Drag and drop the VerifyJWT policy so it on the right of the Extract-Variables policy and before the spike arrest Policy.
+10. Drag and drop the VerifyJWT policy so it on the right of the Extract-Variables policy and before the spike arrest policy.

 ![image alt text](./media/image_11.png)